ComNets-Bremen/OPS/README.md

    the publication [Reactive User Behaviour and Mobility Models](https://arxiv.org/pdf/1709.06395.pdf).
    Current models are,

-   - `KUserBehavior` - Performs the enforcement of user preferences on the notifications (messages)
+   - `KBasicUBM` - Performs the enforcement of user preferences on the notifications (messages)
    - `KBasicUBMApp` - Injects and receives to/from network

 2. Opportunistic Networking Layer - Performs the forwarding of data and feedback according